nyamekyeannor/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   Node Js is an open source JavaScript platform that is able to run web servers.
+It also provides lightweight applications that runs across shared devices.
+   It's very useful because it's fast and uses a threaded model with event looping.
+Built-in middleware, third-party middleware and custom middleware are some examples of middleware.

 1. Understand and explain the use of Middleware.
+   Middleware is a set of functions that extends software that is also used to add features to express.
+Middleware helps developers create applications more efficiently and it plays the role of connective tissue between applications, data, and users.

 1. The basic principles of the REST architectural style.
+   REST is a layered system.
+Individual components cannot see beyond the immediate layer with which they are interacting.
+This allows components to be independent and easily replaceable or extendable.

 1. Understand and explain the use of Express Routers.
+   Routers assist us in navigating to endpoints to collect data.

 1. Describe tooling used to manually test the correctness of an API.
+   Manual testing is a test cases are executed manually without using any automated tool.